Countly/countly-sdk-documentation/java/next.md

 Countly.instance().views().stopViewWithName("View Name", viewSegmentation);</code></pre>
 <p>
-  <span>If there are multiple views with the same name (they would have different identifiers) but if you try to stop one with that name the SDK would close the one who is started first.</span>
+  <span>If there are multiple views with the same name then <code class="java">stopViewWithName</code> would close the one that has started first.
+These views would have different identifiers even though their names are same.</span>
 </p>
 <p>
   <span>To stop a view with its view ID:</span>